randy554/progressive-web-apps-2021/README.md

 | **Load time:** 1.37s - **Resources:** 8.9 MB. | **Load time:** 941ms - **Resources:** 6.3 MB. |

 Because the **webp** format isn't supported in every browser.
-I made use of the `picture` element.
+I made use of the [picture element](https://www.voorhoede.nl/en/blog/why-our-website-is-faster-than-yours/#-picture-element).
 The picture element in combination with the `source` allows u to add a fallback resource in case a format isn't supported:

 [![picture-Element.png](https://i.postimg.cc/XvqbhYF3/picture-Element.png)](https://postimg.cc/DS9H4FBY)

  ### Critical CSS

  To optimize the _[First Contentful Paint](https://web.dev/first-contentful-paint/)_ (the time it takes the browser to display text or image once a user visits a page) of my app, I chose to make use of the _Critical CSS_ method.
 With Critical CSS as the term might already suggest, u tell the browser which part of your CSS is more critical and should have a priority when loading the resources.
 You can decide which part of your app CSS is more critical by looking at above the fold content on your page.
-Other parts of your CSS code can be deferred.
-This combination should lower your [First Contentful Paint](https://web.dev/first-contentful-paint/) time & help with the **Perceived performance** of your site.
+Other parts of your CSS code can be [deferred](https://web.dev/defer-non-critical-css/).
+This combination should lower your First Contentful Paint (FCP) time & help with the **Perceived performance** of your site.
 Although my site at the moment doesn't really consist of long-form content, I believe it's a good development practice to keep and implementation is quite straightforward.

  [![defer-Critical-CSS.png](https://i.postimg.cc/yN8Ky9wP/defer-Critical-CSS.png)](https://postimg.cc/sMqbVBfQ)

+ As the critical css part can be placed straight into a `style` tag in your document's head section.
+The above screenshots shows how you can defer less critical CSS.